lelou6666/nimbus-docs/phantom/webapp.rst

 Appliances are ready-made launch configuration to help you start domains without having to manually enter all the settings.
-If you select an appliance, the image and contextualization settings will alreay be configured for you.
+If you select an appliance, the image and contextualization settings will already be configured for you.
 You will only have to select the clouds you want to use, the maximum number of VMs on each cloud, and the instance types.